PaddlePaddle/PaddleOCR/README.md

 [More visualization](./doc/doc_en/visualization_en.md)

-You can also quickly experience the ultra-lightweight Chinese OCR : [Online Experience](https://www.paddlepaddle.org.cn/hub/scene/ocr)
+You can also quickly experience the ultra-lightweight OCR : [Online Experience](https://www.paddlepaddle.org.cn/hub/scene/ocr)

 Mobile DEMO experience (based on EasyEdge and Paddle-Lite, supports iOS and Android systems): [Sign in the website to obtain the QR code for  installing the App](https://ai.baidu.com/easyedge/app/openSource?from=paddlelite)